ShaanCoding/IoTBay/readme.md

 - **Session**: A session is a way to store data on the client.
 This is used to store the user's primary key.
 - **Query**: A query is a request to the server to get data from the database.
 - **Mutation**: A mutation is a request to the server to change data in the database.
-- **Stateless Session**: A stateless session is a session that is stored on the client and not on the server.
+- **Stateless Session**: A stateless session is a session that is stored on the client and not on the server which is typically how sessions work.